Your Pets Surgery

-We have invested in the very best anesthetic monitoring gadgetry, the Wireless PC VetGard+ that we imported from the US ( www.vmedtechnology.com ).
+Anaesthetic monitoring: We have invested in the very best anesthetic monitoring gadgetry, the Wireless PC VetGard+ that we imported from the US ( www.vmedtechnology.com ).
 This allows us to monitor anesthetics at a very high standard for optimal patient safety.
 We can routinely measure blood oxygen levels, heart rate, respiratory rate, blood pressure, ECG patterns, core body temperature and even the amount of carbon dioxide in the air breathed out by the patient.
-Despite this we also rely on our skilled nurses to be constantly evaluating the patient.
+Despite this we also rely on our skilled nurses to be constantly evaluating and charting the patients status.

 The surgery isn't over when the anesthetic is turned off with evaluations of comfort, warmth, toileting and general wellbeing continuing through out the day.

 Pain control is important to us and we will individualize pain relief from a local anesthetic through to an adjustable constant flow of pain relief intravenously ("pain pump").

 Warmth after surgery is also critical for a good recovery.
 We have cages with underfloor heating, polar fleeces, dry beds and good old hot water bottles in constant use.
 For those with extra needs we use a "Bear Hugger" warm air blanket system and the Hotdog device.